TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 ### Engine Component - Base

-Tox path and name: `Content\TDToxFiles\UESample01_EnginePerform.tox` Main blueprint: `Content\TouchEngineSample\Blueprints\BP_UESample_Component_01_EnginePerform`

 This example is showcasing how to load a TouchEngine Component.
 The second part of the example is using the same base .tox file and loading in different sync modes.

-It is also helpful to see how the TouchEngine is running in its own thread as it is outputting all the data available from a Perform CHOP.
+It is also helpful to see how the TouchEngine is running in its own subprocess as it is outputting all the data available from a Perform CHOP.
 Additionally, a pulsing circle is being driven by a Beat CHOP, and the current frame and absolute frame of the Timeline CHOP are being passed to the final TOP output.

 ![TOX](assets/samples/01_EnginePerform_01.png?raw=true "EnginePerform .tox content.")

-### Parameters, inputs, outputs

-#### Parameters
-None

-#### Inputs
-None

-#### Outputs
-- top_performData
-- dat_performData
-- chop_performData

 In the blueprint, only the top_performData output is being used.
 The two other output formats, DAT and CHOP, can be used by creating a new blueprint or editing the existing blueprint.
 All three outputs are based on the same data (a Perform CHOP).

-### .tox file
-Self explanatory.
-See comments of previous sections.

-### Blueprint, UE dataflow and specifics
+### Engine Component - Base - In Details

 You can easily access the blueprint in the World Outliner.